Optimal control under uncertainty: Application to the issue of CAT bonds: Example: CAT bonds in a per event framework for Hurricanes in Florida

-The right part inside the exponential function compensates the initial cost for remaining CAT bonds, in order to avoid particular behavior of issuing nothing close to the end.
+The right part inside the exponential function compensates the initial cost for remaining CAT bonds, in order to avoid particular behaviors of issuing nothing close to the end.
 We take $\hat{C} := -10^{300}$ which ensures that $g$ is bounded and big enough such that it will not play an essential role.

-Note that in the Gamma prior case, we have $P^{\beta} = P_{t}^{\beta} + \int_{t}^{\cdot}h_{s}ds$ which is a function of time.
-Then, one can avoid it in the numerical scheme since it is a function of time fully characterized by the initial prior.
+Note that in the Gamma prior case, we have $P^{\beta} = P_{t}^{\beta} + \int_{t}^{\cdot}h(s)ds$ which is a function of time with no randomness.
+Then, we can avoid it in the numerical scheme since it is a function of time fully characterized by the initial prior.

 In the Bernoulli case, one can see that, if we set for the prior